-In the end, the question of whether our use of leisure time will improve or detract from the quality of life depends on whether we collectively allow it control us, as in Brave New World, or whether we control it and use it to its healthiest advantage.
+There are no firm answers to these questions, but they call for serious thought.
+In the end the question of whether our use of leisure time will improve or detract from the quality of life depends on whether we collectively allow it to control us, as in Brave New World, or whether we control it and use it to its healthiest advantage.
 Thus far in history, people have derived great good out of having constructive things to do when they are not coping with the necessities of life.
 Recreation has been an excellent servant, but it would make a bad master.
 There is a definite threat that - with the increasing wealth in the wealthy countries - it could get out of hand in terms of human priorities.
-We must try to see it for what it is: as a means to a full life, and not, in itself, as the goal of life.
+We must try to see it for what it is: as a means to a full life.
 As a society concerned with its own future, we must try to keep recreation in its place.